Hi Point 995TS 9mm Tactical Carbine

 Ruger PC Carbine 9mm Chassis Model with Free-Float Handguard

-Ruger PC Carbine 9mm Flat Dark Earth Rifle with Threaded Barrel
+Ruger PC Carbine 9mm with Synthetic Digital Camo Stock and Threaded Barrel

 CCI 9mm 115 gr FMJ Blazer Brass 50/Box